We’ll show you how to set up parental controls on the iPad and enable content filtering to control what your child sees on the Internet.

 Go to Settings > General > Restrictions and tap Enable Restrictions.

 Every time you do this you’ll be asked to set a 4-digit passcode and enter it a second time.
 Be sure it’s something you can remember but your kid won’t figure out.
+Avoid your birthday, their birthday and simple series of numbers.

 Setting App-Based Restrictions